ING Banner

 The candidate must meet the following requirements:

-1. EU or UK citizenship, or possession of an EU or UK national student residence permit.
+1. EU or UK citizenship, or possession of an EU or UK national residence permit.

-For UK citizens, the post-Brexit rules are now defined, but both sides are adapting their procedures, and obtaining the necessary visas involves some paperwork and expense.
-ING admin can help with the procedural steps, and ING will cover the costs of obtaining the visas.
+For UK citizens, the post-Brexit rules are now well defined, but obtaining the necessary visas involves some paperwork and expense.
+ING admin can help with the procedural steps, and ING will cover the costs of obtaining the visas, up to a certain limit.

 4. A strong interest in observational astrophysics and/or astronomical instrumentation.